aommm/emna/scripts/README.md

 ```
 python batch.py /path/to/directory /path/to/library.lib
 ```
 Runs `emna` on all problems in a directory.
 Useful for building a .lib file, or for evaluating how emna performs.
+If the .lib file does not exist, it is created.

 Outputs useful information for each problem into `./batch.log`.